Tinea capitis is a skin infection that affects the scalp.

 Tinea capitis is caused by a type of fungus called a dermatophyte.
 The fungi thrive in warm, humid environments.

 Tinea capitis usually affects children under the age of 10 years, and those of African descent.
 Other factors that may increase your child's chance for tinea capitis include: Daycare centersExposure to pets with the infectionPoor hygieneSharing combs, brushes, or hats

 Immune system disorders, such as

-Symptoms of tinea capitis include: Itching of the scalp (not always present)Bald patchesPossibly areas with swelling, redness, scales, sores, or irritated skin
+Tinea capitis may cause: Itching of the scalp (not always present)Bald patchesAreas of swelling, redness, scales, sores, or irritated skin

 Your doctor will ask about your child’s symptoms and medical history.
 A physical exam will be done.
 Your child may need to be referred to a specialist.
 A dermatologist focuses on skin issues.

 The diagnosis is often made with close inspection of the scalp.
 If the diagnosis is uncertain, the doctor may scrape your child’s scalp or clip a few hairs for testing.

 Tests on the sample may include: Microscopic examinationFungal culture